-The national Delegates are responsible for getting the artist and medal forms filled in by the artists and sending them to the Congress organiser.
-The information on these forms provides the basis for the entries in the exhibition catalogue.
+6.9.
+National Delegates are responsible for getting the artist and medal information forms filled in by the artists and sending them to the Congress organiser.
+The information entered on to these forms provides the basis for the entries in the exhibition catalogue.
 National Delegates should ensure that artists' statements are a maximum of 50 words and are urged to encourage artists to focus these statements on the exhibited medals rather than on their curriculum vitae.
-The information should be typed, as handwritten documents are not accepted.
+The information should be supplied electronically, as handwritten documents are not accepted.6.10.
 National Delegates are responsible for assembling their country's medals and delivering them to the address provided by the Congress organiser.
+The Congress organiser should bear in mind that having the medals delivered directly to the exhibition building, where they can be photographed and prepared for display, may simplify matters.
 Each country's medals should be sent as one consignment.
+If an ATA carnet is required, it is the Delegate's responsibility to ensure that the list of medals corresponds exactly with the medals in the consignment and that the carnet accompanies the consignment.
+Delegates should also follow correct customs procedures.
 National Delegates meet the costs of transport of the medals to the Congress organiser and insurance while in transit.

-The medals should be packed securely in containers indicating on the outside that they are temporary non-commercial imports for exhibition purposes only.
-Each container should include a list of the medal it holds.
-If the medals arrive in poor condition or are damaged in transit, the Congress organiser is advised to contact the national Delegate immediately and provide photos.
-In such cases, the Congress organiser is not responsible for the damaged medals and should return them immediately.
+6.11.
+National Delegates should ensure that the medals are packed securely in sturdy boxes made of as light-weight a material as possible.
+The boxes should indicate on the outside that they contain art works that are temporary non-commercial imports for exhibition purposes only.
+Each box should include a list of the medals it holds.
+Within the box each medal should be individually packaged, so that the medals are protected but also so that they can be unpacked with ease and so that the same packaging can be used to return the medals; elastic bands should be used rather than adhesive tape.
+Especially fragile medals or medals with sharp edges should be marked as such.
+Each medal should be identified on its wrapper, preferably photographically.
+If any medals arrive in poor condition or are damaged in transit, the Congress organiser is advised to contact the national Delegate immediately and provide photos.
+In such cases, the Congress organiser is not responsible for the damaged medals.

+6.12.
 The Congress organiser is responsible for insuring the medals during the exhibition and is expected to meet the costs of returning the medals to their countries of origin and insuring them while they are in transit on the return journey.
+It should be noted that the costs of returning the medals can be considerable.
 Each country's medals should be returned as one consignment to the address indicated by the national Delegate.
-They should be packed securely and returned in the container in which they were sent.
+They should be packed securely and returned in the box and packaging in which they were sent.
 Particular care should be taken with medals made of breakable materials such as glass or ceramics.
 It is the responsibility of the Congress organiser to ensure that medals arrive back with the national Delegates in the same condition as that in which they were received.